rubabkar/Machine-Learning-Fall-2022/README.md

-# Machine-Learning-ITS-5200-
+# Applied Machine Learning (Fall 2022)
-A comprehensive review of various ML concepts
+A comprehensive review of various ML concepts such as constructing a Simple Linear Regression Model to establishing a Classification Model.